mrciolino/wiki-backup/Events/invading-darmuths-lair.md

 - cool sunglasses

 ## Mirror Door
 The party encounters a magic mirror that shows a version of you that is oppositely aligned.

+After Spoops stepped in front of the door, an evil copy of him appeared.

 ## The Mummy Lords